Soli Deo gloria

 Hiccup cringed and hoped that Snotlout would come back soon.

 In fact, he wasn't the only one.
-Astrid's head was being propped up by her hands, her elbows digging into the rough table.
-She let out a slight sigh and watched Tuffnut and Ruffnut poke each other in the arm.
+Astrid's head was propped up by her hands, her elbows digging into the rough table.
+She sighed impatiently and watched Tuffnut and Ruffnut poke each other in the arm.
 For once, the twins seemed like they were content not to wrestle.

-Fishlegs had gone and turned into the newly written dragon manual.
-He was turned to Hiccup, who was tapping his fingers on the table, and was reciting everything about Gronckles' and what some symptoms are for a particular class.
+Fishlegs turned into the newly written dragon manual.
+He turned to Hiccup, who was tapping his fingers on the table, and recited everything about Gronckles and what some symptoms are for a particular class.

 Snotlout, when Legs starts ranting about dragons shedding scales, it's about time to hurry up.